 Here, then, we already see understanding of a clear distinction between two groups of “Philistine” people.
 One from the start of the Bible through to Joshua—and then a dramatic change beginning with the Judges period, fitting with the very time in which archaeology reveals a new Mediterranean migration into the land.

-This two-part distinction, as highlighted by the Septuagint, continued to be stressed in early Jewish writings throughout the following centuries.
+This two-part distinction, as highlighted by the Septuagint translators, continued to be stressed in early Jewish writings throughout the following centuries.
 Mark Brett writes in his book Ethnicity in the Bible: “Rabbinic sources insist that the Philistines of Judges and Samuel were different people altogether from the Philistines of Genesis” (emphasis added throughout).

 One such early rabbinic source, Midrash Tehilim (a text circulating since at least the 11th century c.e.), highlights the entirely different “Philistine” population at the time of the judges and kings.
 The following is from its commentary on Psalm 60: “Pay attention … upon entering the land of the [later] Philistines, they [the Israelites] said to them … You are not keeping the precepts of the covenant Abraham made with Abimelech [the early, Philistine king of Genesis] … you are not Philistines.
 And the Philistines departed them” (1:2).

-This understanding, revealed by the Septuagint translators and later rabbinic sources, came thousands of years before certain scholars began “crying foul” that the early Philistines could not have been the same people as the later.
+This understanding, revealed by the Septuagint translators and affirmed by later rabbinic sources, came thousands of years before certain scholars began “crying foul” that the early Philistines could not have been the same people as the later.
 (Who, exactly, was behind the times?)

-First and foremost, the “later” Philistines are referenced repeatedly as pentapolis “lords,” by the word seranim.
+First and foremost, the “later” biblical Philistines are referenced repeatedly as pentapolis “lords,” by the word seranim.
 This clearly Indo-European originated word (etymologically related to the word tyrannos, from which we get the word tyrant) fits well with the later migration of Philistines from the Greek isles.
 The early Philistine rulers in Genesis, on the other hand, are never called by this name—instead named as kings, in the very same Hebrew-Canaanite term used for all surrounding Canaanite rulers.
-Furthermore, following the book of Genesis, there is no mention of an overall “king of the Philistines”—the latter Philistine rulers are named only as individual rulers of city-states.
+Furthermore, following the book of Genesis, there is no further mention of an overall “king of the Philistines”—the latter Philistine rulers are named only as individual rulers of city-states.

 It’s the same story with names.
 The later Philistines carry Indo-European derived names—i.e. Goliath, Achish.
 The early Philistines?
 Local Canaanite names—i.e. Abimelech, Phicol.